derek-watson14/azure-blog-cspb-3112/_posts/2025-01-28-app-services.md

 *Methodology: For each learning objective in each module, write a short summary demonstrating knowledge matching the objective as learned in the course.*

 ## Post-course review
+This was a long one!
+The longest in the entire learning plan in fact.

-The main Azure resource I work on at work is an App Service, so this course was really interesting.
-A lot of the information I knew already to some extent, but some was new and interesting.
-My favorite new information to me was:
+Thankfully, App Service is one of the main Azure services I interact with daily at work, so this course was really interesting.
+A lot of the information I already knew to some extent, but there was still a lot of new stuff.
+My favorite tidbits I took away were:

 - We dont use this feature, but I love that App Service provides a no-code solution to authentication with federated identity providers, and you can use the providers SDK or just a login page.
 - I learned that Portal application settings override those in a appsettings.json or web.config file.
 This might be a preferable way to set some application settings.